-- 7.1.1 The team have meet with Liverpool City Council's planning and highways team to discuss the proposals and support the application in principle. - 7.1.2 In addition to pre-application meetings with LCC, the team have informally met with Historic England through the Liverpool Waters Conservation Management Board who understood the importance of the proposal to enable greater connectivity between Princes Dock and the wider City Centre.
-Comments were made regarding the final material specifications and the handling and managing of historic assets, this is picked up in more detail within the Heritage Impact Assessment. - 7.1.3 Peel have also met with local businesses and stakeholders to inform them of the proposals to ensure that they are aware of possible disturbances during the work but also highlight the long term advantages of development.
+- 7.1.1 The team have meet with Liverpool City Council's planning and highways team to discuss the proposals and agree an approach for this application.
+Following detailed discussions, the team were asked to submit additional information which included an options review and modelling information to show the impact of the temporary phase where vehicular traffic was entering in and out of the new opening.
+This can be found in the supporting Options Review paper and Transport Statement. - 7.1.2 In addition to pre-application meetings with LCC, the team have informally met with Historic England through the Liverpool Waters Conservation Management Board who understood the importance of the proposal to enable greater connectivity between Princes Dock and the wider City Centre.
+Comments were made regarding the final material specifications and the handling and managing of historic assets, this is picked up in more detail within the Heritage Impact Assessment and Design and Access Statement - 7.1.3 Peel have also met with local businesses and stakeholders to inform them of the proposals to ensure that they are aware of possible disturbances during the work but also highlight the long term advantages of development.